Error7073/ErrorsGoofyLibrary/Doc.md

   }
 })
 ```
-# If you don't want to use webhook logger just to get HWID you can use other function.
+# If you don't want to use webhook logger just to get HWID you can use other function
-## Note: it gets your HWID and copies it to clipboard.
+## Note: it gets your HWID and copies it to clipboard
 ```lua
 EGL:Exec({
   ["Use"] = "GetHWID"]